Floating-Island/UE4-TDD-CI_Testing/README.md

 # UE4 TDD CI Testing Template

 Project Template to use on TDD and CI with Unreal Engine 4 on Windows.
+Feel fre to use it as you want.

 I didn't make anything special, just read what others have done and used it here.